adamkicklighter/AI_Image_Detection/README.md

 ## Contributions

-This work evaluated whether changes to the CNN architecture would help a model better generalize to out of distribution images.
+My work evaluated whether changes to the CNN architecture would help a model better generalize to out of distribution images.
+All of the CNN designs and methods tried were unable to overcome these limitations, including changes to data augmentation, network regularization, and activation functions.
+In the case of the "White Box" model, while pixel intensity was a good discriminator for images within the training data distribution,

 ## Dataset